International TravelRail Travel

 ICE3neo restaurant seats

-Luggage on ICE International
+Luggage on ICE Train

 ice international train - luggage rack

-Luggage rack in 2nd class
+Luggage rack in 2nd class at end of carriage

-Bicycles on the Amsterdam-Frankfurt ICE International
+Bicycles on the Amsterdam-Frankfurt ICE

-It is possible to bring a bike onboard the ICE International train.
+It is possible to bring a bike onboard the ICE train.
 There are specially marked cycle carriages – normally located at the end carriage 31 for a standard train and carriages 21 and 31 for a double-length train.

 ice international train - bicycle carriage - at frankfurt (main) hbf